BoC sees broad business recovery, sets stage for rate hike

 There are now reports of growing labour shortages for the first time in more than two years, particularly in British Columbia.

-The bank said occupations in short supply include both high and low-skilled workers, including information technology professionals, experience staff to take over from retiring employees and building trades workers.
+The bank said occupations in short supply include both high and low-skilled workers, including information technology professionals, experienced staff to take over from retiring employees and building trades workers.

 The survey is one of the key pieces of information that Mr. Poloz and his central colleagues use to set monetary policy.
-The survey gathers the views of senior executives 100 companies across the country, chosen to reflect the make-up of the Canadian economy.
+The survey gathers the views of senior executives at 100 companies across the country, chosen to reflect the make-up of the Canadian economy.

 The odds that the central bank would raise its key interest rate by a quarter percentage-point at its next rate-setting meeting July 12 have gone from a long shot to a near sure-thing in recent weeks, according to financial markets.
 A rate hike next month – to 0.75 per cent from 0.5 per cent – would be the first increase in Canada in seven years, and the first move of any kind since the bank cut rates twice in 2015.